Application Development

 Flashing and authorization

-Flash the binary file to the chip and use Tuya’s tool to authorize the chip to connect to the Tuya IoT Platform.
+Flash the binary file to the chip and use Tuya’s tool to authorize the chip to connect to the Tuya Developer Platform.
 Then, you can test your code.

 The flashing methods depend on chips.
 When you start firmware flashing, see the documentation for your chip platform.
 Regarding chip authorization, you can write the license to the designated flash memory of the chip through serial communication.
 The SDK has implemented the logic without additional code.